khuang28jhu/bs3/README.md

 ```

 # <a name="RunningBS-Seeker3"></a>Running BS-Seeker3
-BS-Seeker3 is a 3 steps process: 1) Index-building, 2) Alignment of the bisulfite reads, and 3) Methylation Rate Calculation.
-Index-buidling only has to be done once, and the user should adjust some parameters based on the reference genome size (See below for details).
-The alignment step uses SNAP to map the bisulfite reads to the reference genome, and then further removes the non-unique and incorrectly converted mappings.
-The methylation rate calculation step takes in the output from the alignment step and calcualtes the methylation rate at the single-base resolution
+BS-Seeker3 is a 3-steps pipeline: index-building, bs-seq alignment, and methylation rate calculation.
+For a given genome, the index only has to be built once, and the user should adjust certain parameters based on the size of the genome (See below for details).
+The alignment step uses SNAP to map bisulfite reads to the reference genome, and then further removes the non-unique and incorrectly converted mappings.
+After alignment, methylation rate is then calcualted at single-base resolution.

 ### <a name="DownloadBS-Seeker3"></a>Download BS-Seeker3
 Type the following commands in an Unix Terminal: